 As with any major project, conducting thorough research is crucial.
 Don’t instinctively gravitate towards models like a ‘69 Camaro or a Mustang fastback.
 Remember that you can obtain a vehicle in relatively good condition for a lower sum than prime-year automobiles, or you can receive a car in much better condition for a similar price.

-Many reports also show that older cars are lasting longer.
+If you need more incentive to do a classic car restoration, many reports also show that older cars are lasting longer.
 In 2015, USA TODAY reported that at the time, there were approximately 14 million cars in the United States that were at least 25 years old.
 In 2002, that figure was around 8 million.
 Improvements in auto quality have evidently made vehicles more reliable.
 Auto sales in the U.S. also reached a record high in 2015: car manufacturers sold 17.5 million cars and light trucks that year, a 5.7% increase relative to 2014.
 Thus, people are less likely to scrap their cars when purchasing new ones.
 Here are five timeless classic cars you can restore (i.e. entirely disassemble and rebuild).

 “Fox” Mustang (1979-1993)